yabrown/MPDV-Testing/README.md

 TODO: whole terraform provisioning thing has to go here. include instructions for what they should so at each point
 TODO: configuration thing config.sh
 3. **Configure Nodes**:
-   - Once the nodes exist, they must be configured with the tools needed to run the attack.
+   - Once the nodes are specified, they must be configured with the tools needed to run the attack.
 From the root directory, run ./configure/config.sh

 ### Running the attack
 - From the root directory, run